 \end{example}

-\begin{example} \Cref{fig:metronome} (a) shows a $1$-dimensional time series that is a discretization of a sine wave.
-This periodic behavior creates no loops --- in fact, because the points take values in $\RR$, there is no way for the time series to produce degree $1$ homology. at all But a sliding window embedding, in this case of window length $4$, creates a loop that can be detected by persistent homology.
-That loop in $\RR^4$ is projected down into $2$ dimensions in \cref{fig:metronome} (b).
+\begin{example} \Cref{fig:metronome} (A) shows a $1$-dimensional time series that is a discretization of a sine wave.
+This periodic behavior creates no loops --- in fact, because the points take values in $\RR$, the time series cannot produce degree $1$ homology.
+However, a sliding window embedding, in this case of window length $4$, creates a loop that is detected by persistent homology.
+That loop in $\RR^4$ is projected down to two dimensions in \Cref{fig:metronome} (B).

 \end{example}